Phala-Network/phala-wiki-next/content/en-us/general/applications/delegation-example.md

 ---
 title: 'Examples of Delegation'
-weight: 1004
+weight: 1005
 draft: false
 menu:
   general:
-    parent: "general-staking"
+    parent: "general-delegation"
 ---

-Before the explanation of the complex underlying mechanism, we first use two examples to demonstrate the real-world cases of delegation.
+After the explanation of the complex underlying mechanism, we use two examples to demonstrate the real-world cases of delegation.

 ## Example 1: Reward Distribution